 How can you avoid RSIs but still make enough progress on your instrument?
 The short answer is to listen to your body.
 The long answer is a little more complicated.

 Performance health is important for any artist or athlete.
-Working to hard or too much can cause an RSI.
+Working to hard or too much can cause a performance injury.
 When music is your career, you have to find a balance between practice and physical health.
 That’s what this blog post is all about.

 Listen to Your Body